Buyer’s Guide: The Best Tape Measures

-Find the most accurate, durable, and easy-to-use all-purpose tape measure for your needs.
+Find the most accurate, durable, and easy-to-use tape measure for your needs with our guide, ahead.

-The “measure twice, cut once” adage is key to the success of all kinds of craft and construction projects.
-To follow it, you’ll often need to rely on a tape measure—a flexible cloth, metal, or fiberglass ribbon of variable length with measurement markings.
-The best tape measures boast subtle design features that allow greater precision and ease of use than you’d get with a run-of-the-mill tape.
-Read on to learn more about what separates the best from the rest, and check out our top-rated picks below.
+The “measure twice, cut once” adage is key success in all kinds of craft and construction projects.
+Following this advice often requires the use of a tape measure—a flexible cloth, metal, or fiberglass ribbon of variable length with measurement markings.
+The best tape measures boast subtle design features that enable greater precision and ease of use.
+Read on to learn more about what makes the best tape measure options stand out—and don’t miss our top picks below!

 - BEST OVERALL:Stanley 25′ Powerlock Tape Measure

-- BEST VALUE: Komelon Self-Lock 25′ Power Tape
+- BEST VALUE: Komelon Self Lock 25-Foot Power Tape

 The Four Types of Tape Measures